-- Usability – this covers how you update the site through to, will your customers find the site easy to use You may hear buzzwords like UX or UI designers here, which is a User Experience designer or User Interface Designer.
+- Usability – this covers how you update the site through to will your customers find the site easy to navigate.
+You may hear buzzwords like UX or UI designers here, which is a user experience designer or user interface designer.
 Ask for a demo of their content management system to see if you find it easy to use.
 Ask how much training you will get within the quoted costs and what on-going support is provided.

-- Will it work on mobile phones and tablets?
-As over 60% of searches are now carried out on mobile devices, it is essential that your new site will perform perfectly on all types of device, the term you need to ask for is, ‘will my site be responsive’?
+- Responsive – Will it work on mobile phones and tablets?
+As over 80% of searches are now carried out on mobile devices, it is essential that your new site will perform perfectly on all types of device, the term you need to ask for is, ‘will my site be responsive’?

 - Cost & Payment Terms– This is usually the first question any client asks, but until the designer has a clear idea of your business goals, they really cannot give you an accurate quote.
 If your budget is tight, ask for costs to be broken down into various elements such as design work, marketing or any special features you have requested such as booking calendars or calculators.
 You may then choose to start with the basic website and maybe add an enhanced SEO package a couple of months down the line.
 Also, ask about payment terms, is a deposit required and if so how much and when is the balance due.

-- Whilst your site may be content managed so you can add blog articles and carry out general updates yourself, there may be a large update that you would rather the designer carry out or a structural change required, so ask about how updates are charged, e.g. at an hourly rate or a monthly retainer.
+- Whilst your site may be content managed so you can add blog articles and carry out general updates yourself, there may be a large update that you would rather the designer carry out or a structural change required, so ask about how updates are charged, e.g. at an hourly rate, an agreed one-off fee or a monthly retainer.

 - Ongoing Support – you need a designer that will be there to help you with anything from how to use the content management system to marketing a new product to email problems or sometimes just a chat on how your site is performing.
 Check out their office hours, is there an out of hours emergency number.

 - Lastly and most importantly, do you actually get along with the designer and their team?
-Do they seem interested in your project, a designer with a knowledge of your industry is more likely to be able to help you with copy writing and site strategy than one who knows nothing about your trade.
-Hopefully you will be working with your designer on a long term basis so you need to feel comfortable picking up the phone to ask then for some help.
+Do they seem interested in your project and your business?
+A designer with some knowledge of your industry is more likely to be able to help you with copywriting and strategy than one who knows nothing about your trade.
+Hopefully, you will be working with your designer on a long term basis so you need to feel comfortable picking up the phone to ask then for some help.